markNZed/TaskFlow/shared/README.md

 Open Issues
 -----------
 How to deal with Task specific schema ?
-Move sessionId out of Task?
+We will create separate schema files Move sessionId out of Task?